Covariant Guiding Laws for Fields: Introduction and Statement of Main Results

 This demonstrates that the DeDonder--Weyl--Christodoulou Hamilton--Jacobi equation captures the classical limit of Kanatchikov's wave equation for an important subset of solutions for which Christodoulou's integrability condition is satisfied.
 In follow-up work we hope to characterize their relationship in general.

 To be able to speak of a least invasively quantized Hamilton--Jacobi theory of fields, one also needs a corresponding guiding equation for these fields that evolves them from one spacelike slice to another, and that reduces to the Hamilton--Jacobi guiding equation in the classical limit.
-We propose a natural candidate for such a quantum guiding law and show that it yields \stz{ at each point $x$ on the spacelike slice, the existence of an $x$-dependent measure on the space of field values at that point that is equivariant with respect to the flow induced by the guided field}.
+We propose a natural candidate for such a quantum guiding law and show that it yields \stz{ at each point $x$ on the spacelike slice, the existence of an $x$-dependent measure on the space of field values at that point that is equivariant with respect to the flow induced by the guided field,} at least in the case of plane-wave solutions of Kanatchikov's equation:

+\begin{theorem} Let $\cM$ be the Minkowski spacetime and $\cN$ the space in which fields on $\cM$ take their values.